Alejandrovsdev/Alejandrovsdev/README.md

 - 👋 Hi, I’m @Alejandrovsdev
 - 👀 I’m interested in learn for be a fullstack dev.
 - 🌱 I’m currently learning the basics about web desing with html and css.
-- 📫 How to reach me @alejandrosvs on instagram.
+- 📫 How to reach me @alejandrosvs on instagram or email me (Alejandrovs.fsdev@gmail.com).

 <!---
 Alejandrovsdev/Alejandrovsdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.